bernardadhitya/bernardadhitya/README.md

 Here are some things to get to know me:

-- 🔭 I’m currently a Full Stack Engineer Intern at PT.
-Bank BTPN Tbk.
+- 🔭 I’m am Software Engineer, specialize in Web Development (React) and Mobile Development (React Native)
-- 🌱 I’m currently learning React, Express and MongoDB
+- 🌱 I’m currently working with React, React Native, Express and MongoDB
 - ⚡ Fun fact: Photography is my dearest hobby

 ### Connect with me: